ruishanteo/cheatsheets/notes/cs2106/cs2106-notes.md

     7. Library call return to the user program: via normal function return mechanism

     -   ![systemCallMechanism](systemCallMechanism.png)
+    -   System calls are more expensive than library calls due to context switching

 -   Exception and Interrupt
     -   Exception is **synchronous**: occur due to program execution